bjungs/mds-edc/README.md

 - `launchers/`: Contains executable modules for the MDS Connector.
 - `tests/`: Contains end-to-end tests for MDS Connector features.

-## Contributing

-We welcome contributions to the MDS Connector project.
-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## Support

-For support, please open an issue in the GitHub repository or contact our support team at [SUPPORT EMAIL/LINK].
+For support, please open an issue in the GitHub repository or contact our support team.

 For more detailed information on EDC configuration and usage, refer to the official [Eclipse Dataspace Components documentation](https://eclipse-edc.github.io/docs/).